lipsia-fmri/lipsia/docs/stats/vlisa_prewhitening.rst

 For example, if there are three different event types, then their labels should be one of 1,2,3.
 For a detailed description see  `designformat`_.

-The program 'vlisa_prewhitening' automatically adds a column of constant values '1' to account for offsets.
-It is hidden from view and need not be specified in the design file.

-The user must supply a contrast vector whose dimension matches that of the design files (excluding the hidden constant column).
+The user must supply a contrast vector whose dimension matches that of the design files.

 Hemodynamic modelling is specified using the parameter '-hemo'.
 Possible values are "gamma_0" (canonical function), "gamma_1" (canonical function plus its first derivative), "gamma_2" (canonical function plus its first and second derivatives), or "gauss" (Gaussian function).

+The option '-col1' determines whether the hemodynamic modelling procedure should add a a first (leftmost) column of the design file containing the constant value '1'.
+This column represents a global offset.
+If set to 'true' (default) then the contrast vector must contain an additional first entry which is usually set to '0'.

 A txt-file containing additional nuisance covariates (e.g. motion parameters) may be added as a separate file.
 It must have one line per time volume and one column per covariate.
 The covariates are not subjected to any form of hemodynamic modelling, and are exempt from random permutations.
-These covariates are normalized (subtraction of mean).
+By default, these covariates are normalized (subtraction of mean, standard deviation 1).
+Normalization can be turned off using the option '-norm_nuisance false'.
 These nuisance covariates need not be specified in the contrast vector.

-The optional parameter '-minval' can be used to specify a threshold that separates brain from non-brain voxels (brain mask).
-Voxels whose values in the first volume are below this threshold are discarded from further analysis.
-If no value is given, then a heuristic is used to set this threshold automatically.
+Nuisance files from several runs must be concatenated into one single file.
+The number of lines in this file must match the total number of volumes of all runs.

+Optionally, the design file can be obtained as a txt-file using the option '-plot'.
+The txt-file that will be output using this option contains one column for each regressor.
+The task regressors are convolved with a hemodynamic model, the nuisance covariates are normalized.
+The file can be visualized using various plotting tools (e.g. vdesignplot or gnuplot).

 **Caution:**